 Shared value is not philanthropy or sustainability, but a new way to achieve economic success.-Michael E. Porter and Mark R. Kramer

-Pandemic in 2020 woke us up.
-Businesses are forced to rethink and move away from shareholder centric approach to stakeholder engagement.
+The pandemic in 2020 woke us up.
+Businesses are forced to rethink and move away from a shareholder-centric approach to stakeholder engagement.
 It is not because this is a nice thing to do but because their survival depends on it.

 What is Creating Shared Value (CSV)?